zoufc/FrozenLogic_FrontedTest/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.

+It's a web application simulating a tree view feature.
+In a tree there can be several nodes with always a root.

+- In this application each node can have a name and a parent.
+- The root node cannot have a parent.
+Otherwise the tree will die.
+- Each node can be edited and deleted.
+- Each node can have children.
+  ...

+# Usage note

+1- Create the first node(root)

+2- Enjoy your app

+...

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.